securitytxt/security-txt/README.md

 # This is a comment.
 ```

-It is important to note, that you need a separate line for everything you specify.
+It is important to note that you need a separate line for everything you specify.
 You cannot chain everything onto a single line.

 ```
 Out-of-scope-vuln: Clickjacking